-- 1. Assumes all payments have been made up to and including December 31, 2018. - 2.
-Bonuses paid in 2018 are as more particularly detailed above in the table entitled "Summary Compensation Table".
-This assumes all bonus payments have been made up to and including December 31, 2018. - 3.
+- 1. Assumes all payments have been made up to and including December 31, 2019. - 2.
+Bonuses paid in 2019 are as more particularly detailed above in the table entitled "Summary Compensation Table".
+This assumes all bonus payments have been made up to and including December 31, 2019. - 3.
 A retiring allowance is only payable on a termination without cause or on a change of control. - 4.
-Options and RSUs only accelerate at the discretion of the Board. - 5.
-As at December 31, 2018: (i) all Options granted to NEOs in 2013 vested; (ii) all Options granted to NEO's in 2014 vested; (iii) three quarters of the Options granted to NEOs in 2015 vested; (iv) one half of the Options granted to the NEOs in 2016 vested and (v) one quarter of 2017 options grants to NEOs were vested and (vi) no Options were granted in 2018. - 6.
+Options and RSUs only accelerate at the discretion of the Board. - As at December 31, 2019: (i) all Options granted to NEOs in 2013 vested; (ii) all Options granted to NEO's in 2014 vested; (iii) all Options granted to NEOs in 2015 vested; (iv) 75% of the Options granted to the NEOs in 2016 vested; and (v) 50% of the 2017 Options grants to NEOs were vested. - 6.
 Please see note (3) under the table entitled "Termination and Change of Control Benefits" for further information.
 For the purposes of this table we have assumed all performance targets relating to the RSUs and PSUs have been satisfied. - 7.
 The NEOs have the right to exercise vested in the money options under the terms of the Option Plan upon a termination of employment, for any reason, for a period of up to 90 days following the Termination Date (or the expiration date if earlier than 90 days following the Termination Date).
 Unless otherwise determined by the Board, no NEO is entitled to receive a payment upon a resignation or retirement.